 - Directors' duties: in addition to fiduciary duties, company directors have a range of statutory duties under the Corporations Act.
 These include the duty to exercise reasonable care and diligence, and the duty to act in good faith in the best interests of the corporation and for a proper purpose.
 The consequences of breaching directors' duties can be severe, with both civil and criminal penalties potentially applicable.
 Directors may also be personally liable for any loss or damage caused by a breach of their duties.

-- ASX Listing Rules: the ASX Listing Rules are a set of regulations governing the admission of securities to listing on the ASX, as well as the ongoing obligations of listed entities.
-They cover a wide range of areas, including continuous disclosure obligations and aspects of a listed entities conduct.
-The purpose of the ASX Listing Rules is to ensure the market operates in a fair, orderly and transparent manner, providing investors with sufficient information to make informed investment decisions.
+- ASX Listing Rules: these are a set of regulations governing the admission of securities to listing on the ASX, as well as the ongoing obligations of listed entities.
+They cover a wide range of areas, including continuous disclosure obligations and aspects of a listed entity's conduct.
+The purpose of the ASX Listing Rules is to ensure the market operates in a fair, orderly and transparent manner, providing investors with sufficient facts to make informed investment decisions.

-- ASX Principles: ASX-listed entities are also required to report, on an annual basis, the extent to which they have followed the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (the ASX Principles) and, if the ASX Principles are not complied with, to give reasons for not doing so (ie an 'if not, why not' approach).
+- ASX Principles: ASX-listed entities are also required to report, on an annual basis, the extent to which they have followed the ASX Principles, and if the ASX Principles are not complied with, to give reasons for not doing so (ie an 'if not, why not' approach).
 While the ASX Principles apply directly to ASX-listed entities, they are often seen as a benchmark for governance standards in the wider Australian corporate landscape.

 Governance checklist